IanMcGonigle/tempo/README.md

 There are unit tests for both `FilteredList` and `UserCard`.
 The tests are done `React Testing Library` and `Jest`.

+The site works across devices sizes.
+It was styled with `Tailwinds CSS` which is a "utility first" css framework.
+In is installed via a link tag loading the file from a cdn.
+There is no npm dependency for style.
+There is no CSS in this project at all.

 To run the project, either checkout the code from Github, or extract the zipped directory that I will provide.

 After you have the files locally `cd` into the project's directory.
 Next run `npm install` to install the dependencies.
 After the dependencies have installed, run `npm start` to run the project on your localhost at port 3000.